 Loire also has an early-60's Hotchkiss JH-102 as a parade vehicle.This Jeep has been around the block a few times and has picked up a replacement windshield, bucket seats, fender-mounted mirror, and bumper-mounted tools (see a left side view, 80K JPEG).

 Hotchkiss Jeeps were also converted into fully-equipped little pumpers aimed mainly at brushfire use.
-On CJ3B.info see a Pompe Guinard "Forest Fire Truck" and some Hotchkiss "Light Tank Trucks" built by Maheu-Labrosse Co.
+See Pompe Guinard "Forest Fire Trucks", and Hotchkiss "Light Tank Trucks" built by Maheu-Labrosse Co.

 Used by the fire brigade at Svenska Flygmotor Aktiebolaget ("Swedish Aeroengine Company" or SAAB) since 1954, this Jeep was sold in 1991 with less than 5000 kilometers on the odometer, to Leif Lindstrom of Rackstad, Sweden who restored it.
 Known in Sweden as the Willys CJ3B HL, these elongated Jeeps were modified by importer Scania-Vabis when they were brought from the U.S. (Similar modifications were done by Willys Motors Australia.)